pantheon-systems/documentation/source/content/guides/account-mgmt/plans/09-manage.md

 ## Downgrade Your Plan to Sandbox

-To downgrade to Sandbox, refer to [Cancel Current Plan](/guides/account-mgmt/plans/manage#downgrade-your-plan-to-sandbox).
+To downgrade to Sandbox, see [Cancel Current Plan](/guides/account-mgmt/plans/manage#cancel-your-plan).

 ## Change Your Plan